How I Went From 0 to 1,012 Blog Subscribers in 101 Days

 I woke up confused.
 It was one of those dreams you just can’t seem to shake off.
 It was vivid in my mind and I took it as a kick in my ass to get started, so I did . . .

 I credit my poker success to all the coaches I’ve had during the years.
-When I hired my first poker coach in early 2005, I instantly fell in love.
+When I hired my first poker coach in early 2005, I instantly fell in love (not in the coach ;)).
 While it wasn’t cheap, it helped me improve my game tremendously.

-I wanted to use the same strategy in blogging.
+I used the same strategy in blogging and online business.
 I remembered earlier that year that I had thought about hiring Chris Garrett.
 I didn’t think much of it at that time.
 One day, out of the blue, I received an e-mail from Chris where he announced he was opening his course, Authority Blogger.

-To be honest, up to that point I had been subscribed to Chris’ blog but I never read his articles, which is why what was about to happen was very weird.
+To be honest, at that point I had been subscribed to Chris’ blog but I never read his articles, which is why what was about to happen was very weird.
 When I received that e-mail, I knew that this was what I wanted.
-When I looked through the offer I saw that Chris offered comprehensive e-mail support, which instantly sold me.
+When I looked through the offer I saw that Chris offered comprehensive e-mail support.
+I was sold.

 As I started blogging, I had a lot of questions, which were answered rapidly by Chris and it helped me stay on course.
-I had the same problems as any new blogger.
+I had the same problems as any new blogger would have.
 I wanted to chase every new shiny object that came across my path, but I knew that if I wanted to succeed, I had to stay focused.

 3. Planning My Attack